NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

 ---

-Using the performance profiler in VS (Debug->Performance profiler) we see that the above code uses only 4MB which means each iteration  4MB are allocated and then freed.
+- Using the performance profiler in VS (Debug->Performance profiler)
+- the above code uses only 4MB
+- which means each iteration  4MB are allocated and then freed.

 ---